-DRaaS is one of the many ways OnApp helps service providers add value for end users: you can offer real-time replication for critical workloads, as an integrated part of your cloud.
+OnApp Disaster Recovery-as-a-Service (DRaaS) is one of the many ways we help service providers add value for end users: you can offer real-time replication for critical workloads, as an integrated part of your cloud.

-In this post, I’ll explain how to activate DRaaS in “Private” mode, so you can replicate Xen or KVM virtual servers between two of your own OnApp clouds.
+In this post, I’ll explain how to activate DRaaS so you can replicate Xen or KVM virtual servers between two of your own OnApp clouds.

 Before you start, contact email@example.com so that our team can verify that both OnApp clouds meet the license and configuration prerequisites; and so we can create your account on the DR dashboard at https://draas.io.